Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Balasubramanian A

 Okay.
-Thank you sir.
+Thank you, sir.
 All the best.

-Sameer Parkar
+Sameer Thakur

 K. Srinivasan

-Sameer Parkar
+Sameer Thakur

 K. Srinivasan

-Sameer Parkar
+Sameer Thakur

-20% growth you talked about.
-Right.
+Yeah.
+20% growth you talked about, right?

 K. Srinivasan

-Sameer Parkar
+Sameer Thakur

-Okay, thank you.
+Okay.
 Thank you.
 That was all from my side.

 Niraj Mansingka